-In the meantime, I am going to share the last post of 2011 with you all.
-Something slightly sweet, and slightly tangy.
+Here I am sharing the last post of 2011 with you.
+Something slightly sweet, and slightly tart.
 Festive and bubbly.
 Worth making and toasting a new year with the ones you love.
+We love this recipe for Aperol Champagne Cocktail, and it has become our go-to holiday cocktail this past year.
+Heck, it is so good, we may carry it well into 2012.

-Aperol – are you familiar with it?
-If not, here is a little history on a favorite around our house.
-Aperol is an Italian aperitif that was created in 1919 by the Barbieri brothers in Padova, Italy.
-It is known for it’s signature orange color and bittersweet taste.
-I love how the tang lingers on the back of my tongue.
-The recipe for Aperol has not changed since the early days; it is still made with a select list of ingredients including sweet and bitter oranges and other herbs and roots.
-As well it is still a secret recipe!
-I love that, in the early days, it was being marketed as a liqueur for folks interested in keeping lean and fit thanks to the low alcohol content.
+The recipe for Aperol has not changed since the early days; it is still made with a select list of ingredients including sweet and bitter oranges as well as other herbs and roots.
+It is also still a secret recipe!
+I love that.
+In the early days, it was being marketed as a liqueur for folks interested in keeping lean and fit thanks to the low alcohol content.
 Today it is a classic aperitif that is enjoyed by many, including us.

-We usually enjoy Aperol on ice with a wedge or twist of orange, while cooking dinner or on a hot summer day.
-This time we decided to play around with using it in cocktails.
-The champagne added a nice sweetness to the bittersweet taste, and the bubbles were just plain fun.
+We usually enjoy Aperol on ice with a wedge or twist of orange, while cooking dinner on a hot summer day.
+During the winter months or the holidays we like to add it to glass of champagne to create a little sparkle.
+The champagne adds a nice sweetness to the bitterness, and the bubbles were just fun.
 It kind of reminded us of a bubbly Negroni.
-I am pretty sure this will be served as a pre-dinner drink at many of our upcoming cocktail parties!

 Denise & Lenny

 1 oz Aperol

 Top off with champagne.

 Garnish with a lime swirl.